 - We custom bend and fabricate the aluminum frame to match existing window configurations.

 - Frames are vented to reduce heat and condensation between the covering and the stained glass.

-- Glazing is 0.25-inch thick safety glass (not plastic!) which will not discolor with age and will remain clear indefinitely.
+- Glazing is 0.25-inch thick safety glass (not plastic).
+This safety glass will not discolor with age, remaining clear indefinitely.

 - We offer two types of clear glazing: